2020-21 Updates: Visit meredith.edu/staying-strong for more details.

-The Master of Science Degree in Nutrition is a 33-37 semester hour program.
-The curriculum contains 18 hours of coursework providing the foundation of the science and application of nutrition which includes the research process, study of the essential nutrients and their role in human biology and well-being, nutrition in the lifecycle, education, and the food system.
-Students can select between the Dietetics and the Food and Nutrition Studies tracks.
+The Master of Science Degree in Nutrition – Didactic Program in Dietetics is a 36 semester hour program.
+The curriculum contains coursework providing the foundation of the science and application of nutrition which includes the research process, study of the essential nutrients and their role in human biology and well-being, nutrition in the lifecycle, education, and the food system.

 The MS-Didactic Program in Dietetics track is an ACEND accredited program designed for individuals with a career goal of becoming a Registered Dietitian Nutritionist (RDN) or Nutrition and Dietetic Technician, Registered (NDTR).
 If a student successfully matches to an ACEND accredited dietetic internship post-graduation, they will complete a minimum of 1200 hours of supervised practice to become eligible to take the CDR credentialing exam for registered dietitian nutritionists (RDN).